 H. Moka Lantum, MD, PhD, MS

-Founder (USA & Kenya)
+Founder and Interim Executive Director (USA & Kenya)

 Dr. Moka Lantum is a social entrepreneur with over 20 years of experience in health service delivery and health care management.
 He held multiple management roles in a Fortune 500 health sector company before turning his efforts toward the improvement of health care in areas where the number of preventable deaths is unconscionably high.
 Dr. Lantum is the founder and managing partner of MicroClinic Technologies, an innovative e-health technology company, endorsed by the Kenya Ministry of Health.
 He obtained his Doctor of Medicine training from the Faculty of Medicine and Biomedical Sciences, University of Yaoundé, Cameroon; a Diploma in Nutrition and International Child Health from Uppsala University, Uppsala, Sweden; a doctorate in Pharmacology from the University of Rochester, Rochester, New York; and a Masters in Health Care Management from the Harvard School of Public Health.
 Dr. Lantum is an Ashoka Fellow.

-Lynne J. Davidson, PhD, MPH
+Lynne J. Davidson, PhD, MPA

 Dr. Lynne Davidson has over 25 years of experience in academic administration, political science, and international development.
 She joined 2020 MicroClinic Initiative in 2012 after consulting independently with several organizations on issues of poverty and microfinance.
 Dr. Davidson's academic career includes serving as deputy to the president, vice provost, and assistant professor of health services research at the University of Rochester.
 Prior to her career in academia, she held numerous positions with federal agencies focused primarily on equity and health policy.
 Dr. Davidson holds a BA in Economics and Political Science from Northwestern University, an MPA in Domestic Policy Analysis from the Woodrow Wilson School of Public and International Affairs at Princeton University, and an MA and PhD in Political Science from the University of Rochester.